-Ranger staff have run 15 interpretative tours as part of phase two, of the Wainuiomata/ Orongorongo access plan.
+Ranger staff have run 12 interpretive tours involving 442 participants as part of phase three of the Wainuiomata/Orongorongo access plan and 70 people through the Orongorongo catchment.

-One hundred permits were issued for recreational access into the Akatarawa Forest, for four wheel drive and motorbike usage.
-The Akatarawa Forest hosted 85 motorised events during the year.
+106 permits were issued for recreational access into the Akatarawa Forest, for four wheel drive and motorbike usage.
+The Akatarawa Forest hosted 98 motorised events during the year.
 Permits were also issued for approved recreational hunting areas.

-The Wainuiomata/ Orongorongo rangers managed several professional goathunting operations and a successful balloted public hunt during the month of April.
+The Wainuiomata/Orongorongo rangers managed several professional goathunting operations and a successful balloted public hunt during the month of April.
 These have been reported separately to Council.

-Overall, estimated visitation fell slightly from 811,789 visits in 2002/03 to 806,757 visits in 2003/04, in five regional parks and on forest where visitation is estimated.
-(We do not estimate visitation at East Harbour Regional Park, Hutt Water Collection Area and Wainuiomata Recreation Area).
-This result is pleasing considering the poor weather this summer.
+Overall, estimated visitation remained steady (from 807,000 visits in 2003/04 to 826,000 visits in 2004/05), in the five regional parks and the Pakuratahi Forest where visitation is estimated.
+(We do not estimate visitation at East Harbour Regional Park, Hutt Water Collection Area, Wainuiomata Recreation Area and the Akatarawa Forest.)
+We are currently working on a more in depth visitor monitoring system across the entire network and hope to roll that out over the next couple of years.